usmanaliqureshi/linux/README.md

 # Ubuntu 14.04

 ## Ubuntu 32 bit (i686)
 * If you are using 32 bit Ubuntu Distro then you can install *Chromium from Ubuntu Store* as Google Chrome is no more available for 32bit Ubuntu.

 ### Open Terminal Anywhere
 ```
 sudo apt-get install nautilus-open-terminal
 nautilus -q
 ```

-Once done then you you can right click on any folder to open terminal in that folder.
+Once it is done then you you can right click on any folder to open terminal in that folder.

 ### Enabling Colors in Bash (if not enabled before)
 Open ```~/.bashrc``` in text editor and uncomment line: ```#force_color_prompt=yes``` to be: ```force_color_prompt=yes``` and save, then execute source ```~/.bashrc```

 Open ```~/.bashrc``` in an editor and copy this and add it at the end of .bashrc file: